dgyarmati/ds-visualizer/NOTES.md

 - re-render stuff on resizing
 - debugger logic
 - limit the initial version to trees only, remove dropdown
+- fadein effect at startup
+- pulsing help button at startup

 - server deployment
 - ci pipeline